swiftlang/swift/docs/Windows.md

 ### 7. Build Swift
 - This must be done from within a developer command prompt, and could take up to 2 hours.
 - You may need to adjust the SWIFT_WINDOWS_LIB_DIRECTORY parameter depending on your target platform or Windows SDK version.
+- Using clang-cl is recommended (see instructions below).
 ```
 mkdir "%swift_source_dir%/build/Ninja-DebugAssert/swift-windows-amd64/ninja"
 pushd "%swift_source_dir%/build/Ninja-DebugAssert/swift-windows-amd64/ninja"